mickaelbaron/coder-k3s-guide/README.md

 coder-59c6bc9c77-6f2wj   1/1     Running   0          9m47s
 ```

-> 📄 These instructions are based on the [Coder](https://coder.com/) website: https://coder.com/docs/v2/latest/install/kubernetes
+> 📄 These instructions are based on the [Coder](https://coder.com/) website: https://coder.com/docs/v2/latest/install/kubernetes.

 ## Deploy Reverse Proxy

 As mentioned in the introduction, a Reverse Proxy will be deployed outside of your Kubernetes cluster.

 The Reverse Proxy will also be in charge of managing SSL/TLS certificates.
-Let's describe how to generate certificate with LetsEncrypt.
+Let's describe how to generate certificates with LetsEncrypt.

 * Connect to the server node (`k3sserver`) and install Certbot: